vogelino/RxJS-basics/README.md

 #### `mapTo`
 A method to tell the observable to map its data given a map function.

+#### `merge`
+Allows an observable to switch to other multiple observables, that map data with other map functions.

 ## [Observers](http://www.introtorx.com/Content/v1.0.10621.0/02_KeyTypes.html#IObserver)
 An observer is a function or an abstraction that subscribes to an observable and will be executed when the observable emits an event.